Keene Church Reopening Plan

 COVID-19 Church Reopening Plan

 With the current guidance from the CDC, Governor Abbott, and Johnson County Emergency Management Service, the Keene Church has established a plan to slowly open our church for in-person worship services.
-Our goal, given our current situation, will be to offer limited in-person worship beginning on Sabbath, June 13, 2020.
+Our church board has voted to begin limited in-person worship beginning on Sabbath, June 13, 2020.

 Please note that this is subject to change if conditions change.